Sitting on a Nickel Mine: A Spatial Analysis of Anti-Mining Ethnic Mobilization in the Philippines

 Terrorism and Political Violence

-with Amira Jadoon and Nakissa P. Jahanbani, Combating Terrorism Center, United States Military Academy at West Point
+with Amira Jadoon, Clemson University, and Nakissa P. Jahanbani, Combating Terrorism Center, United States Military Academy at West Point